 August 8th – 12th, 2021 9a-3p $155

 This intermediate class will reinforce the basic sailing content introduced in the beginning classes.
 The participants will develop a further understand of sailing skills, such as, tacking, jibing, getting out-of-irons, points of sail, sailing upwind, downwind, weather, and wind awareness and advanced safety such as right-of-way.
 Rigging and tying knots on the sloop rigged dinghies called “Mirrors”.
 Fun sailing games and other skill-related activities are incorporated into the course.
 Upon completion students should feel comfortable sailing with another participant.
 There are two locations and dates for this program.
 Maximum class size 12 students per session.

 FOR YOUTH AGES 10-17

 This course is intended for youth who have completed 2 years of sailing school or possess skills beyond beginner level.
 This program will focus on skill development for teens using mirror sailboats, daysailers, and/or WCCC’s fleet of six Flying Junior sailboats and will provide the participant with instruction in more advanced topics such as boat rigging, furling, safety, and racing.
 The class further focuses on sailing skills, such as roll-tacking, roll-jibing, getting out-of-irons, heaving-to, points of sail, sailing upwind, downwind, weather and wind awareness and advanced safety such as right-of-way.
 A review of important knots and variety of uses will also be included.
-Actual sailing time may include both lake and ocean time.
 The curriculum is based on US Sailing’s standard small boat sailing certification program.
 Maximum class size 12 students.